| Through The Eyes of a WomanPesach: The Importance of Little ThingsThere are several differences between the Nusach Ari Haggadah used by

 them, maybe they won't keep anything.
 So let's at least make it mandatory for them

+to do the mitzvos written in the Torah."
 The Rebbe explains that a minhag that has become part of Yiddishkeit

 has the force of a Torah law.
 If we lose the minhagim, if we stop caring